be-rock/blog/content/posts/pyspark-custom-datasource-duckdb/index.md

 So what *are* PySpark Custom Data Sources?

 Custom data sources allow you to define a source `format` other than the default built-in formats such as csv, json, and parquet.
-There are many other supported formats such as Delta and Iceberg, but if there is no community or commercial support offered for the data source of interest, you can easily extend and inherit some builtin PySpark classes and roll your own.
+There are many other supported formats such as Delta and Iceberg, but if there is no community or commercial support offered for the data source of interest, you can extend and inherit some builtin PySpark classes and roll your own.
+One common example of this may be calling a REST endpoint.

-[DuckDB](https://duckdb.org/) and [DuckLake](https://ducklake.select/) are discussed a lot lately so I thought it would be fun to see how easy it would be to interact with it from Spark.
+[DuckDB](https://duckdb.org/) and [DuckLake](https://ducklake.select/) are being discussed a lot lately so I thought it would be fun to see how easy it would be to interact with it from Spark.
 DuckDB does have an [experimental Spark API](https://duckdb.org/docs/stable/clients/python/spark_api) but that would just be too easy, so let's try to roll our own for educational purposes.

 ### How does it work?